123 456 789

 We aim to provide an enjoyable, varied and creative curriculum that motivates our children to learn and engages their imaginations.
 Our children will all be able to achieve and excel in all areas of Academy life and will leave Primary section as independent, confident learners with the life skills they need to help them find further success.

 Some work will be planned through cross-curricular topics or projects designed to promote learning across a number of subject areas.
-However, the vast majority of subjects are delivered discretely and the emphasis on English and Mathematics, Urdu and Science is maintained throughout the key stage 2 grades.
-Towards the end of the Grade 5 children will have become more independent learners and will be used to recording their work in a number of ways including the use of computer technology.
+However, the vast majority of subjects are delivered discretely and the emphasis on English and Mathematics, Urdu and Science is maintained throughout the key stage 2 years.
+Towards the end of the Year 6 children will have become more independent learners and will be used to recording their work in a number of ways including the use of computer technology.
 It is seen as important that teachers should find ways of building upon children’s personal enthusiasm and interests.
 For this reason, amongst others children need to be involved in the planning of their own programme of work.
 Similarly, they should be encouraged to review critically and honestly what they have achieved and to plan further in collaboration with teaching staff upon this basis.

 English (or Communication, Language and Literacy)